PeterJudgeZA/conference_api/solutions/README.md

 Talks.template | A template for the Data Object Service interface for talks.
 Contains the CRUDS operation signatures.
-Conference/SI/Speakers.cls | A completed service interface for accessing speakers logic Conference/SI/Talks.cls | A completed service interface for accessing talks logic
+Conference/SI/Speakers.cls | A completed service interface for accessing speakers logic Conference/SI/Talks.cls | A completed service interface for accessing talks logic oeablSecurity.csv | URI authorization for the ConfSvc's `/talks` and `/speakers` resources